hunterxcobby/C-Projects/README.md

 ## Usage

-+ The notes in the lessons are the various notes I made when working on the exercises
-+ The notes have the same names as the exercises so not to confuse you.
 + This repository and all of its contents are for learning purposes.
 + Some of these files contain basic concepts on how to achieve certain results.

 ## Contributions

-+ This repository and all of its contents are works/solutions to help a new learner of the Python language.
++ This repository and all of its contents are works/solutions that I came up with for the tasks assigned to me as a learner of the C language.
 + Contributions are allowed and will be taken into consideration.
-+ If you have any ideas, please do share with me let us work on it.
-+ With that been said please let me know if I missed something.
++ With that being said please let me know if I missed something.
 + I am up for corrections..
 ## Contact

 Feel free to reach out to me through any of the following channels: